The Heights (Australian TV series): Production

 The Heights is produced in Perth, Australia by Matchbox Pictures and For Pete's Sake Productions.
 It was created by Warren Clarke and Que Minh Luu.
 The first season was written by Hannah Carroll Chapman, Romina Accurso, Peter Mattessi, Megan Palinkas, Nick King, Clare Atkins, Niki Aken, Dot West, Magda Wozniak, Mithila Gupta, Tracey Defty‐Rashid, Larissa Behrendt, Miley Tunnecliffe, Katie Beckett and Melissa Lee Speyer.
-The first season was directed by James Bogle, Andrew Prowse, Renee Webster and Darlene Johnson and produced by Peta Astbury-Bulsara and Warren Clarke.
+The first season was directed by James Bogle, Andrew Prowse, Renée Webster, and Darlene Johnson, and produced by Peta Astbury-Bulsara and Warren Clarke.

+Nayuka Gorrie was a writer on the second season.

 International broadcast

 In the United Kingdom, the first season of The Heights began broadcasting on BBC One in June 2020, during the Doctors summer break.
 The second season was shown directly after the conclusion of the first, with several episodes airing before their premiere on ABC.
 In Ireland, RTÉ One began broadcasting double episodes of season one on 10 August 2020, as a summer replacement for Today with Maura and Daithi.